 With the time and energy that goes into film scores and sound design in cinema these days, it can be hard to imagine that films used to be silent.
-Technical innovation over many decades has transformed sound in the cinema from a mere accompaniment to an art form of its very own.
+Technical innovation over many decades has transformed sound in film from a mere accompaniment to an art form of its very own.

 From 1900, there were many attempts to record sound with film.
 Eugene Augustin Lauste applied for a patent to record sound on film but was a little ahead of his time.
 In 1923, Lee de Forest also applied for a patent and made a number of short experimental films using sound.

 The very next year, in 1927, The Jazz Singer was released and the first “talkie” was born.
-Although it wasn’t the first film to use sound, it was a big hit with audiences and finally convinced the film studios that sound in film wasn’t just a novelty.
+Although it wasn’t the first film to use sound, it was a big hit with audiences, and finally convinced the film studios that sound in film wasn’t just a novelty.

 The Jazz Singer used a process called Vitaphone that basically synchronized the film to a phonograph record – known as sound-on-disc.
-Although the quality was impressive, using a separate disk made syncing the sound to the film unreliable and imprecise so Vitaphone was quickly replaced by technologies that could record the soundtrack straight onto the film strip.
+Although the quality was impressive, using a separate disk made syncing the sound to the film unreliable and imprecise, so the Vitaphone was quickly replaced by technologies that could record the soundtrack straight onto the film strip.

 There is no doubt that, as technology advances, sound will continue to revolutionise the cinematic experience and audiences will be listening out for the next big thing.